 - If you’re taking out a business loan or receiving funding and a requirement of the investment, you have key man insurance.
 This life insurance policy is taken out on a founder or person that the business would have trouble functioning without.
 Key man insurance pays the business if you pass away, providing capital to hire a new employee or repay business loans.

 Aside from contractual requirements, many people choose to purchase life insurance because it can provide financial relief to their families and loved ones if they pass away.
 Some of the most common costs that life insurance is used to cover are:

 Value of Life Insurance

 |End-of-Life Costs||Whether you’re buried or cremated, the costs associated with your passing can range from $2,000 to over $10,000.|

-|Mortgage||If you want your family to have the option of remaining in your home after you pass away, you need to either pay off the mortgage or confirm they would be able to take over payments.|
+|Mortgage||If you want your family to have the option of remaining in your home after you pass away, you need to either pay off the mortgage or confirm they would be able to take over your payments.|

-|Children’s Education||Children are expensive to feed and raise, but one of the largest costs associated with them is their education.
-Depending on the college they go to, costs can easily exceed $20,000 per year.|
+|Children’s Education||Children are expensive to feed and raise, but one of the most considerable costs associated with them is their education.
+Depending on the college they go to, prices can easily exceed $20,000 per year.|

 |Standard of Living||Families have a variety of ongoing expenses.
 Your spouse and kids may not be able to maintain their current standard of living without your income.|